I am no musician, but I know what I like. I write about songs that deserve to be played forever.

-George Michael in recent years had faded from view a bit.
-He had become recluse according to People.com Neighbors in the village of Goring-on-Thames, where Michael resided, did not often see the former Wham! front man.
-A neighbor tells PEOPLE that the villagers “hardly ever saw him.”
+Before George Michael's untimely death in 2016, he had faded from view a bit.
+According to People, he had become a recluse.
+His neighbors in the village of Goring-on-Thames did not often see the former Wham! frontman.
+A neighbor told People that the villagers “hardly ever saw him.”

 “I think he was a bit of a recluse.
 He had put on a lot of weight and hardly ever left the house,” the neighbor says.
 “Occasionally, I think he would pop to the local pub, but he wasn’t exactly a regular in any of the pubs or restaurants there.”